 Since that first project in 1996, Phakama has continued to spread our non-hierarchical methodology of Give & Gain, a process that creates the opportunity for collaborative arts and theatre-making; where everyone involved has something to learn and something to teach.

 In celebration of this momentous occasion, Phakama will host 25 projects, shows, sharings and workshops which will continue to spread our spirit of exchanging, sharing, and seeing and celebrating the value in everyone’s individual voice, experience, and talents.

 We will be updating this section throughout the year so make sure to check regularly to find out how and when you can get involved!

 Power to the People

-To kick off Phakama's 25th birthday celebrations we'll be hosting our very first Digital Festival called Power to the People, exploring the theme of 'resistance'.
+To kick off Phakama's 25th birthday celebrations our Youth Board hosted our very first Digital Festival called Power to the People, exploring the theme of 'resistance'.
 The workshops ran over Zoom on Sunday 17th January 2021.

-Over the course of a day, we'll be coming together to explore the things we are resisting.
-You'll be able to choose from a range of workshops exploring movement, art therapy, creative writing and photography, sharing your ideas and building a small piece of performance to showcase to the group.
+Over the course of a day, we come together to explore the things we are resisting.
+Participants could choose from a range of workshops exploring movement, art therapy, creative writing and photography, sharing their ideas and building a small piece of performance that was then showcased to the group.

 Digital Artist Bursary